-What Are Birth Injuries?
+What Are Some Common Birth Injuries?

-Common types of birth injuries include:
+Some common types of birth injuries are:

 - Cerebral palsy